 As of December 31, 2020, the Company operates online Sportsbooks in Colorado, Illinois, Indiana, Iowa, New Hampshire, New Jersey, Oregon (B2B), Pennsylvania, Tennessee and West Virginia, has retail Sportsbooks in Colorado, Illinois, Iowa, Mississippi, New Hampshire, New Jersey and New York.
 Subsequent to December 31, 2020, the Company also operates online Sportsbooks in Michigan and Virginia.
 As of December 31, 2020, the Company has iGaming products in New Jersey, Pennsylvania and West Virginia.
-Subsequent to December 31, 2020, the Company also has an iGaming product in Michigan.
-The Company also has arrangements in place with land-based casinos to expand operations into additional states upon the passing of the relevant legislation and the issuance of related regulations and the receipt of required licenses.
+Subsequent to December 31, 2020, the Company also has arrangements in place with land-based casinos to expand operations into additional states upon the passing of the relevant legislation and the issuance of related regulations and the receipt of required licenses.